 Mimosa pudica (from Latin Pudica meaning shy, shrinking) is also known as Sensitive Plant and touch- me-not.
 It is a perennial short prickly herb with sensitive leaves which fold and drop on touching.
 This plant is native to tropical America and Australia.
 Mimosa belongs to the taxonomic group Magnoliopsida and family Mimosaseae.

-This plant is useful in treatment of various diseases.
-Its root is bitter, acrid, cooling, heals wounds, anti-venom and used in the treatment of excessive bile secretion, leprosy, dysentery, vaginal and uterine complaints, inflammations, burning sensation, fatigue, asthma, leucoderma, skin diseases etc. This medicinal herb is useful when diseases in body is due to aggravation of Pitta and Kapha dosh.
+This plant is useful in the treatment of various diseases.
+Its root is bitter, acrid, cooling, heals wounds, anti-venom and used in the treatment of excessive bile secretion, leprosy, dysentery, vaginal and uterine complaints, inflammations, burning sensation, fatigue, asthma, leucoderma, skin diseases etc. This medicinal herb is useful when diseases in the body is due to aggravation of Pitta, and Kapha dosh.

 Sensitive pant/touch-me-not or Chui mui is semi-erect subshrub native to tropical America and Australia.
 It is also found in India and known as Laajwanti becuase of its leaves sensitivity for touch.
 It leaves fold and drop on touching.
 It is a medicinal herb with antibacterial, anti-venom, antifertility, anticonvulsant, antidepressant, aphrodisiac, and various other pharmacological activities.
 Mimosa propagates through seeds.
 All five parts of Mimosa plant (Panchang – leaves, flowers, stems, roots, and fruits) are used for medicinal purpose.

 |Hindi: Laajvanti and Chhui-mui|

 - Flowers: globose, pink heads.
 Pollinated by winds and insects.

 - Pods: Small, flat, straw colour with many bristles.